107306079chiu/MosquitoGame/README.md

 This is the 1st hw built in course 3d game programming 2021 using Unity.

-The player is a hungry mosquito who wants to get to the sleeping guy and fill the belly. bite to get 100 points and pass this game.
+The player is a hungry mosquito who wants to get to the sleeping guy and fill the belly.
+Becareful of the dangerous hands that will kill the mosquito.

 Key W, A, S, and D are used to control the movement of the sprite, the player should get 100 points to pass this game.